 All three programs require study in a broad range of subjects including content in cultural education.
 Special emphasis in language acquisition and language development, the development in the skills of learning, opportunities for individual and collaborative planning as well as a community service component requiring action and reflection, complement the course of study in the IB programs.
+Concurrent Enrollment is an Early College Program.

-Enhancement for Accelerated Students and Early College Programs
+Enhancement for Accelerated Students